MechanicalRock/aws-cfnresponse-checker/README.md

 --clean-print
 ```

-> Regions is optional, default is all regions.
+> `--regions` is optional, default is all regions.
+> `--accounts` is optional, will get all organization accounts by default (**NOTE**: for auto-discovery, it must be run from your [root Organization account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) context).
 >
-> Accounts is optional, will get all organization accounts by default.
->
 > Remove `--clean-print` to print accounts and regions

-### Principle Account Checking
+### Using Environment Credentials

+Test a single account using your configured [SDK credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)

 ```bash
 python3 principle_account.py \